 The fights are the main driving points of this anime along with the comedy aspects.
 Thankfully they don't make the fights ludicrously long in an attempt to make them exciting.
 The pacing of the fights is well done the fights well thought out.
 Strategy plays an integral role in the majority of the fights earlier on the series, and as the series progresses it slowly reaches the point Z is at.

 The anime is old and you can easily tell by the art and the visuals. (hehe penises.)
 No, but seriously.
-The animation and art are average for their time, which means that they aren't very pleasing to look at by todays standards.
-But if you look at through a more objective scope, you can tell that it's actually aged quite well.
-Remaking this series with updated visuals would be mistake, because I feel there is a certain charm in the old art style.
+The animation and art are average for their time, which means that it obivously pales in comparison to modern standards.
+But if you look at it through a more objective scope it has suprisingly aged quite well.
+Remaking this series with updated visuals would be mistake because I feel there is a charm in the old art style.
 The magic of the show would certainly go lost along with the old feel of it.

 Dragonball is an anime that cannot be missed.
 Do not let the length or the visuals of this anime discourage you.
 It's truly worth your time.